- True to size

 Days that followed had me on a bike for a few revolutions (10 miles or so).
 While not a true bike shoe, this was very comfortable giving no cause for concern.
 They felt solid regardless of where I placed my foot on the pedals.
 The thin uppers allowed ease of air-flow keeping them cool and a “fresh” sensation.

 After the breaking of these first two events, a brisk walk found the Reeboks settling in nicely to the cadence.
 The firmness did ease after a short while and they started to bend more rather than heel/toe at the start.
-While starting a bit awkward on the walk, they leveled out to be a good fit and feel.
+While starting a bit awkward on the walk, they levelled out to be a good fit and feel.

 The Reebok Speed TR is light and breezy

 I didn’t expect these to be as light and airy as they actually are.
 And they perform even lighter than the scales show.
 The Speed TR weighs 8.5oz/241g, which is significantly lighter compared to other cross-training shoes (average weight of 10.4oz/296g).

 I have raced in minimalist shoes and these were vivid reminders.
 They give a sense of minimal existence.
 Some racers perform better at faster paces.
 The Speed TR’s didn’t seem to “kick in” but maintained through varying paces and cadences.

 - Bike - the breeze was nice through the thin uppers, and the solid, yet thin lowers gave ample support when pushing hills.